 Set up a “targeted” rollout for Chat and Talk

-Since live channels require agents that are fully and immediately available, you can test out Chat and Talk with targeted support.
+Since live channels require agents to be fully and immediately available, you can test Chat and Talk with targeted support.
 That might mean offering live chat during key points in the customer's journey or making outbound phone calls for particularly difficult requests.
 This gives you time to determine if you're adequately staffed and to estimate metrics that constitute success.
-When you're ready, you can fine-tune with advanced configuration options and conduct a full rollout of Chat and Talk.
+When you're ready, you can fine-tune with advanced configuration options and conduct a full roll-out of Chat and Talk.

 To start using live chat right away, it must first be enabled in Support.
 An agent’s permissions for Chat can be managed directly from their profile in Support.
 Once installed, there’s a lot that can be done with Chat: determine when it’s initiated, choose the location of the Web Widget, manage the volume of end-users, and much more.

 Here are 5 steps for getting started with Chat: